-Aqua-𝛂 water-based lamination glue
+Aqua-ɑ water-based lamination glue

 Water-based glue is slowly taking over the wetsuit industry.
 Remember the chemical smell of a new wetsuit?
 That will soon be a thing of the past.
-The biggest wetsuit manufacturer is now exclusively using their water-based lamination glue called aqua-𝛂.
-This glue is used to laminate lining onto neoprene sheets before they are cut and stitched into wetsuits.
+We now exclusively use a water-based lamination glue called aqua-ɑ.
+We use aqua-ɑ to laminate lining onto neoprene sheets before these are cut and stitched into wetsuits.
 This saves up to 600 grams of harmful solvents per wetsuit.
-Although aqua-𝛂 glue is water-based, it won’t dissolve in water and it is as strong or even stronger than traditional wetsuit glue.
-Aqua-𝛂 is another step to making eco friendly wetsuits.
+Although aqua-ɑ glue is water-based, it won’t dissolve in water.
+It is as strong as, if not stronger than traditional wetsuit glue.
+Aqua-ɑ is yet another step towards making eco-friendly wetsuits.

-Eco carbon black
+Eco carbon black wetsuits

 REACH compliant / PAHs free

-Recycle or donate your wetsuit
+Recycle a wetsuit